-(W4RA) team, together with a team of researchers from the University for Development Studies, Tamale, Ghana6 (see Figure 2).
+Water in Ghana - Collaborative Research by VUA and UDS, which was organized in Walewale, Ghana by Vrije Universiteit's Web Alliance for Regreening Africa (W4RA) team, together with a team of researchers from the University for Development Studies, Tamale, Ghana.
 The team consisted of a multi-disciplinary group of experts in rural economics, animal science, tropical agronomy, irrigation, microfinance, sustainable land management, gender, value chain development and ICT4D.
-With some existing work (notably among these being the Digivet Animal-Health Application [15]) by ICT4D master course students in Computer Science, Information Science and Artificial Intelligence, from the VUA as guidelines, the workshop brainstormed around the various technological possibilities for information delivery systems related to food and water security.
-Experts weighed in from all angles on issues like technological feasibility, financial sustainability, gender inclusion and especially the local context.
-The buddings of this study was born out of this workshop.
-The study also had input from work being done in other countries in related research.
-Workshops involving stakeholders and farmers in Burkina Faso7 aided in assessing the study further; the contrast of context and needs from region to region gave a deeper insight into the differences and similarities in requirements.
-Subsequently, other institutions, organizations and individuals were involved iteratively.
-The Savanna Agricultural Research Institute (SARI)8 located in Tamale, Ghana, which is working directly with local farmers in the region, and Cowtribe9, a company that provides veterinary services with the use of ICT-driven technologies provided further insight in the areas of meteorology; the local outlook and understanding of climatic conditions, and communication; language and information dissemination in the local context.
+With some existing work (notably among these being the Digivet Animal-Health Application [11]) as guidelines, the workshop brainstormed around the various technological possibilities for information delivery systems related to food and water security.
+Subsequently, the Savanna Agricultural Research Institute (SARI), located in Tamale, Ghana, which is working directly with local farmers in the region, provided further insight in the areas of meteorology; the local outlook and understanding of climatic conditions, and communication; language and information dissemination in the local context.

-3.2.2 A Living Labs Approach.
-The above-mentioned workshop in Walewale, Ghana, which formed the starting point of this study, took on a Living Labs approach and accordingly included end-user involvement from the get-go.
+3.2.2 An adapted Living Labs Approach.
+The above-mentioned workshop in Walewale, Ghana, which formed the starting point of this study, took on an adapted Living Labs approach and accordingly included end-user involvement from the get-go.
 Workshop participants visited Guabuliga, east of Walewale, a community of about 2000 inhabitants who live from rain-fed agriculture and livestock, where the discussion continued with the inclusion of 50 to 60 members of the community.
-The idea of Mr. Meteo application originated from the rural community during this focus group discussion.
-Upon giving a general overview of the possibility of information being sent to them, local community members were immediately very vocal in putting forth what information they deemed relevant.
-Climate information was mentioned and they indicated that this was because climatic conditions had changed from the norm over the years.
-Subsequently, the mention of climate information had been a recurring theme in most communities visited.
+The idea of the Mr. Meteo application originated from the rural community during this focus group discussion.
+Upon giving a general overview of the possibility of information being sent to them, climate information was mentioned specifically and they indicated that this was because climatic conditions had changed from the norm over the years.
+Subsequently, climate information had been a recurring theme in most communities thus leading to the creation of Mr. Meteo as a use case for providing information to the unconnected.